Turkey national football team: 2000s

-Euro 2008

-Turkey qualified for their first international tournament in six years by finishing second behind Greece in Euro 2008 qualifying Group C to reach the Euro 2008 final stages.
-They were placed alongside Switzerland, Portugal and the Czech Republic in Group A. In their first match, they played Portugal and were beaten 2–0, but wins over Switzerland (2–1) and the Czech Republic (3–2) – both secured by late goals – brought qualification for the knockout stages.
-Again, Turkey knocked out a host nation – Switzerland – in the group stages for the second time.
+Turkey qualified for their first international tournament in six years by finishing second behind Greece in Euro 2008 qualifying Group C to reach the tournament.
+They were placed alongside Switzerland, Portugal, and the Czech Republic in Group A. In their first match, they played Portugal and were beaten 2–0, but wins over Switzerland (2–1) and the Czech Republic (3–2) – both secured by late goals – meant qualification for the knockout stages.
+Turkey knocked out a host nation – Switzerland – in the group stages for the second time.

 The quarter-final against Croatia was goalless after 90 minutes, and Croatia led 1–0 in the final minute of extra time, but another late Turkish goal by forward Semih Şentürk brought the game to penalties.
 The goal raised some controversy with Croatia fans and Croatia head coach Slaven Bilić, who claimed that the goal had been scored after extra time had elapsed.
 This complaint, however, was overruled, and the game went into penalties.
 Turkey defeated Croatia in penalties, 3–1.

-Turkey went into the semi-final against Germany with just 14 outfield players available as a result of injuries and suspensions, but scored first and were drawing 2–2.
-But they finished third by default after losing 3–2 with a last minute goal by Philipp Lahm.
-Both Russia and Turkey were given bronze medals in the dressing rooms after the semi-finals.
+Turkey went into the semi-final against Germany with just 14 outfield players available as a result of injuries and suspensions but scored first and were drawing 2–2.
+But they finished third by default after losing 3–2 with a last-minute goal by Philipp Lahm.

-2010 FIFA World Cup
+2010s

-Turkey were drawn in UEFA Group 5 together with Armenia, Belgium, Bosnia and Herzegovina, Estonia and Spain.
+Turkey was drawn in UEFA Group 5 together with Armenia, Belgium, Bosnia and Herzegovina, Estonia and Spain.
 Turkey had a mixed qualifying campaign, finishing with 15 points and missing out on a play-off place to Bosnia and Herzegovina with 19 points.
 Spain topped the group to qualify, winning every game in the process.
 Coach Fatih Terim announced he would be resigning his post following their failure to qualify.

-Euro 2012

-Turkey were drawn in Group A in qualification for Euro 2012, together with Kazakhstan, Austria, Belgium, Germany and Azerbaijan.
-The Turkish team reached the play-offs after beating Azerbaijan 1–0 but got eliminated 3–0 on aggregate by Croatia.
+Turkey was drawn in Group A in qualification for Euro 2012, together with Kazakhstan, Austria, Belgium, Germany and Azerbaijan.
+The Turks reached the play-offs after beating Azerbaijan 1–0 but were eliminated 3–0 on aggregate by Croatia.

 On 14 November 2012, Turkey celebrated their 500th match in a friendly game played against Denmark at the Türk Telekom Arena, Istanbul, which ended in a 1–1 draw.
-Before the match, footballers and coaches, who contributed to the national team's success in the past, were honoured.
+Before the match, footballers and coaches, who contributed to the national team's success in the past, were honored.
 Turkish pop singer Hadise, who wore a national team jersey with the number 500, performed a small concert.

-2014 FIFA World Cup

-Turkey were drawn in Group D in qualification for the 2014 World Cup, together with Andorra, Estonia, Hungary, the Netherlands and Romania, finishing fourth.
-Turkey began to lose critical points during qualification and Abdullah Avcı was sacked soon after.
+Turkey was drawn in Group D in qualification for the 2014 World Cup, together with Andorra, Estonia, Hungary, the Netherlands and Romania, finishing fourth.
+Abdullah Avcı was sacked soon after.
 Fatih Terim was put in charge for the third time to lead the national team, but a 2–0 defeat against the Netherlands ended hopes of qualification.